ebenezerraph/greetings/README.md

 # Greetings

 ## Description
-A simple web page that displays a greeting message and provides interactive buttons with modals.
+This is a simple web page that displays a greeting message and provides interactive buttons with modals.

+## Live Site
+You can access the live version of the Greetings application [here](https://ebenezerraph.github.io/greetings)

 ## Features
 - Greets the user based on the time of day
 - "Awesome" and "Awful" buttons open corresponding modals
-- Modals can be closed by clicking the close button, outside the modal, or pressing Escape
+- Modals can be closed by clicking the close button, outside the modal, or pressing Esc
 - Clean, centered layout with Courier New font

-## Live Site
-You can access the live version of the Greetings application [here](https://ebenezerraph.github.io/greetings)

 ## Technologies
 - HTML